 Parliamentary (general) elections

-Parliamentary elections are held every five years.
-You vote for a Member of Parliament (MP) to sit in the House of Commons in Westminster and represent your interests and concerns.
-MPs consider and can propose new laws as well as raising issues that matter to you in the House.
+Parliamentary elections are usually held every five years.
+The next Parliamentary election will take place on Thursday 4 July 2024.
+Electors can vote for a Member of Parliament (MP) to sit in the House of Commons in Westminster and represent their interests and concerns.
+MPs consider and can propose new laws as well as raising issues that matter in the House.
 This includes asking government ministers questions about current issues including those which affect Cheltenham.

 Who am I voting for?

-Cheltenham constituency is made up of 18 borough wards (Prestbury and Swindon Village come under Tewkesbury consituency).
+Cheltenham constituency is made up of 20 borough wards and has one constituency.
 Each constituency in the UK elects one MP.
+Due to boundary changes the following wards and polling districts come under Tewkesbury Constituency for Paliamentary elections;

 How are the votes counted?